Intentional change starts with longing and imagination.

 Finland

 Maya helped me to see what I truly wanted.
 I had designed a tiny home that was built on my property for my mother.
-Having her so close has truly enriched our lives, and I wanted to help other families bring their loved ones closer.
+Having her so close truly enriched our lives, and I wanted to help other families bring their older loved ones closer.

 I had my first client within two weeks of working with Maya!
+I started my own firm, and now have two employees.

 Sonya